maksuturva/magento2_payment_module/README.md

 ![image](https://user-images.githubusercontent.com/41151878/114894359-dbd78f00-9e0e-11eb-9cc2-12280b716fe9.png)

 ## Order Comment

+To use this feature, check that you have installed Svea_OrderComment module.

 Functionality that allows you to add an optional comment when placing an order.
 Settings: `Stores >> Configuration >> Sales >> Sales >> Order Comment`